jaredfaris/ootrain/combine/01_slide.md

 # Bringing Code Parts Together #

-!SLIDE bullets
+!SLIDE small smbullets
-# Separation of concerns #
+# Separation Of Concerns #

-* Descriptions shouldn't have "and"
+* SOC is separating the application into distinct parts that overlap as little as possible.
+* If when describing a part of an application you say "and", it does too much.
-* Complexity normally means it's time to break things apart
+* Complexity normally means it's time to break things apart.
-* Side effects means break things apart
+* Side effects means something is doing multiple things.
-* If testing isn't obvious, often too much is happening
+* If how to test a class isn't obvious, this is probably also the case.

-!SLIDE bullets
+!SLIDE small smbullets
-# Spaghetti code #
+# Spaghetti Code #

-* Side effects!
-* Testing isn't obvious
-* A sympton of lack of separation of concerns
+* Spaghetti code is a symptom of lack of SOC.
+* When A calls B and B calls A and C and then C gets a headache it's time to refactor.
+* Spaghetti code almost always comes with a heap of side effects.
+* Breaking the functionality into smaller units will let you untangle it.

-!SLIDE code
+!SLIDE code small
 # Bad Stuff #
     @@@csharp
     public void Process(Order order)